jasp-stats/jasp-desktop/Resources/Help/analyses/networkanalysis.md

 - `c`: for categorical variables.
 - `p`: for Poisson variables.

+The first n observations in this column correspond to the first n columns in the dataset.
+More values are ignored.

 ####Ising Estimator
 Many methods exist for estimating Ising models.
 Supported methods are: